 by Bill Day, Threefold Educational Foundation

-Over the past two years we have watched history in the making as the Fellowship Community’s farm has united with the agricultural and educational work of the Pfeiffer Center to create the Threefold Community Farm, a very special place devoted to care of the land, education, and service to community through life sustaining food production.
+Over the past two years we have watched history in the making as the Fellowship Community’s farm has united with the agricultural and educational work of the Pfeiffer Center to create the a new farm initiative devoted to care of the land, education, and service to community through life sustaining food production.
 In biodynamic agriculture, every farm aspires to be a self-contained individuality that produces everything it needs to generate fertility and thrive.
 The impulse for the Fellowship and Threefold communities to combine their biodynamic farming and work sprang from the realization that managing our fields, pastures, dairy, and gardens as one could help bring us closer to achieving that goal.

 Never before have these neighboring Anthroposophical communities collaborated on such a large scale.
 At bottom, our community’s ideals are the same; but our respective cultures, daily work, and farming methods have always been very different.
 Gardening was always part of Fellowship Community life, even before the 1997 acquisition of Duryea Farm made the dairy and expanded production possible.
 The Fellowship’s mission was to provide Members and Co-workers with home-grown produce and dairy products from a farm run according to the Fellowship’s high ideals of intentional community life.
 The Pfeiffer Center, by contrast, was founded to teach and spread awareness of biodynamics.
 The Pfeiffer Center’s produce supported a farm stand and CSA, but its focus was on cultivating the exoteric and esoteric practice of biodynamics while developing educational programs for adults and children.